rism-international/marcxml-tools/README.md

 # RISM Record filter

+RISM Marcxml-Tools is a set of command line utilities for managing MARCXML-files.

+This set contains

-RISM record filter is a small command line utility for building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
+* marcxml-filter: building a subset of records from the complete XML open dataset of sources at http://opac.rism.info.
+* marcxml-merge: merging multiple marcxml-files into one file
+* marcxml-split: splitting large files in chunks
+* marcxml-transform: transforms Marcxml-files
+* marcxml-validate: validates a MARCXML-file

+## marcxml-filter
 Filtering rules are defined by key-value pairs in an YAML-configuration file (default: query.yaml).

 __Example__: Query for all new records from Bach in Berlin, State Library in 2015: